8Stringking/TITAN-MS3/README.md

 This is why in developing this app, we have used POSTGRESQL and SQLALCHEMY to create a relational database which ties colleagues to a specific department of your choice, and is why weve used MONGODB for the larger content of a colleagues personal information.

 The target audience for this application would be any company with a large number of staff, it can also be used on a smaller scale but the inteded target audience is definately large companies.

+In the creation of this app, security has been a focus of ours.
+Weve used Werkzeug to hash passwords and included defensive programming for users aswel.
+From my experience from working in high staff number stores, I know that security is important.
+This is why we have used defensive programming to only allow the Admin user to be able to delete/add/edit any information on the app.
+This is to keep control of the app in Senior managements hands.
+As the importancce of this to be kept accurate for a business is imperative.

+I think it definately meets the users demands and expectations of the site.
+That being a completely responsive modern looking application that can restrict access to help keep it secure and that delivers on being able to structure and better organise your colleagues details.

 <a name="user-stories"></a>
 ## User Stories